repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint AContainmentReferenceOfATypeWithAContainerFeaturethatRequiresInstancesToBeContainedElsewhereCannotBePopulated
+/*
-message
+A containment reference of a type with a container feature that requires instances to be contained elsewhere cannot be populated
-'A containment reference of a type with a container feature that requires instances to be contained elsewhere cannot be populated'
+*/

 context EReference